Long-Term Care Insurance Colorado: Costs & Companies Reviewed

 About Medicare and Long-Term Care

 Medicare External link icon. provides very limited long-term care coverage, primarily up to 100 days of skilled nursing care following a 3-day hospital stay.
-It does not cover custodial care (help with daily activities) which represents over 90% of long-term care needs.
-This limited coverage is why many Colorado residents consider long-term care insurance, especially with the state’s 25% tax credit benefit.
+It does not cover custodial care (help with daily activities), which represents over 90% of long-term care needs.
+This limited coverage is why many Colorado residents consider long-term care insurance.
 Get complete details about Medicare’s limited LTC coverage.

 When To Buy Long-Term Care Insurance